Implementing Cross-Platform Push Notifications in Sakai

 The Challenge: iOS Safari and Web Push

-When we began investigating push notifications for iOS Safari users, we thought we’d need to subscribe to Apple’s developer services and manage APNs certificates.
-However, we discovered that iOS 16.4+ introduced support for the Web Push Protocol in Progressive Web Apps (PWAs), which uses the same VAPID (Voluntary Application Server Identification) authentication as other browsers, no APNs certificates required!
+When we began investigating push notifications for iOS Safari users, we expected to need Apple developer services and APNs certificates. iOS 16.4+ supports the Web Push Protocol in Progressive Web Apps (PWAs), using the same VAPID (Voluntary Application Server Identification) authentication as other browsers.
+Sakai does not need APNs certificates for this path.

 Key Discovery: PWA Requirement

-The critical insight was that iOS Safari requires the site to be installed as a PWA before push notifications will work.
-This is different from Android browsers and desktop Safari, which can receive push notifications directly in the browser.
+iOS Safari requires the site to be installed as a PWA before push notifications work.
+Android browsers and desktop Safari can receive push notifications directly in the browser.

 Platform-Specific Implementation